With increasing awareness of the negative impact of climate change, many businesses are taking steps to reduce their carbon footprint.

 According to Carbon Cure, embodied carbon is bound to increase with increasing demands for more buildings and infrastructure.

-An article from the One Click LCA website provides ten practical tips to reduce embodied carbon when constructing a building using a baseline office building design.
-These tips can reduce a third of your building’s embodied carbon while saving you money for materials.
+An article from the One Click LCA website provides ten practical tips for reducing embodied carbon when constructing a building using a baseline office building design.
+These tips can reduce a third of your building’s embodied carbon while saving you money on materials.

-Click the link to see these ten tips: The 10 design commandments for cutting your building’s embodied carbon
+Click the link for these ten tips: The 10 design commandments for cutting your building’s embodied carbon.

 The UK Green Building Council also released a report on reducing embodied carbon in buildings and making them more energy efficient.

-The UKGBC is a membership organisation found in 2007 aims to ‘radially transform’ UKs build environment by reducing the environmental impact of buildings through the use of water, materials, energy, GHG emissions, and enhancing the residents’ well-being.
+The UKGBC is a membership organisation founded in 2007 that aims to ‘radically transform’ the UK’s built environment by reducing buildings’ environmental impact through the use of water, materials, energy, and GHG emissions and enhancing residents’ well-being.

-The report has been developed with inputs from the industry to guide the client sector and developers to understand their role in reducing embodied carbon within the built environment.
+The report has been developed with input from the industry to guide the client sector and developers in understanding their role in reducing embodied carbon within the built environment.

 Inside the report

-The report contains information from defining what embodied carbon is to assessing and reducing embodied carbon.
-It also presents best practices of reducing embodied carbon through efficient design, procurement of materials, and samples of various building constructions that apply best practices to lower embodied carbon while increasing energy efficiency.
+The report contains information on defining embodied carbon and assessing and reducing it.
+It also presents best practices for reducing embodied carbon through efficient design, procurement of materials, and samples of various building constructions that apply best practices to lower embodied carbon while increasing energy efficiency.

 To read the entire report, click the link below: